jatin-bhatt/job-application-tracker/README.md

 # React UI and .NET Web API Backend Project

+Objective: Build a simple job application tracker with ASP.NET Core Web API and a React or Angular frontend.

 This project consists of two main components:
 1. **JobApplicationTracker.UI**: A React application that interacts with the backend API.
 2. **JobApplicationTracker**: A .NET Web API serving as the backend for the React application.